-With its current membership, the Supervisory Board fulfills the profile of required skills and expertise.
+With its current membership, the Supervisory Board satisfies the profile of required skills and expertise.
 The Supervisory Board members have the professional and personal qualifications considered necessary.
-As a group, they are familiar with the sector in which the Company operates and have the knowledge, skills, and experience essential for Siemens Healthineers.
+As a group, they are familiar with the sector in which the company operates and have the knowledge, skills, and experience essential for Siemens Healthineers.
+The status of implementation in respect of the professional competence of the Supervisory Board is set out below in the form of a skills matrix.